 Nuclear medicine procedures can be time-consuming.
 You will be informed as to how often and when you will need to return to the nuclear medicine department for further procedures.

 The resolution of structures of the body with nuclear medicine may not be as clear as with other imaging techniques, such as CT or MRI.
-However, nuclear medicine scans are more sensitive than other techniques for a variety of indications, and the functional information gained from nuclear medicine exams is often unobtainable by any other imaging techniques.
+However, nuclear medicine scans are more sensitive than other techniques for a variety of indications, and the functional information gained from nuclear medicine exams is often unobtainable by any other imaging technique.

 This page was reviewed on July, 30, 2021